iterative/dvc.org/public/static/docs/api-reference/read.md

   default Git revision, `HEAD`.

 - `remote` - (optional) name of the [DVC remote](/doc/command-reference/remote)
   to fetch the target artifact from.
-If not supplied, the default project's remote is used.
+If not supplied, the default depends on the value of `repo`.
+The local cache is used when `repo` is the current working directory (default value of `repo`). when `repo` is an external repository URL, the default project remote is used.

 - `mode` - (optional) mirrors the namesake parameter in builtin [`open()`](https://docs.python.org/3.7/library/functions.html#open).
 Defaults